Disclaimer

 The following screen is opened:

-Also indicate here whether the added bank account should become the default bank account of the contact.
+Also indicate here whether the added bank account should become the default bank account of the contact. - click on the Add split button to create more than two payable amounts, if necessary.

 The following message will appear on the screen: